ballanigue/Cybersec-Projects/README.md

 This may include password maker, login, etc.
 ## 📝What it includes...
 ### [Password Generator](https://github.com/ballanigue/Cybersec-Projects/blob/main/password-generation.py)
-An actual app, still needs some rework with GUI's tho
+An actual app, still needs some rework with GUI's tho (Switched to Custom Tkinter as it has better GUI, will update soon)
+### please include an IMPORTANT message installation.
+The code itself does not run on its own via powershell, it needs other things to be installed. thanks future